aanastasiou/dgtools/doc/source/examples_vol01.rst

 2. The ``COPYRR`` instruction modifies the zero bit.

-For these reasons, SAVING the values of the status register is carried out by plain simple bit operations and restoring them via a plain old SHIFT.
+For these reasons, saving and loading the values of the status register is carried out by plain simple bit operations.
+The code is almost identical which means that it can possibly be reduced and optimised even further (e.g. use the same function for saving and loading).

 Here is the code: